a-pedroso/asp-net-core-2-authorization-requirement/README.md

 # Authorization-Requirement
-ASP.NET Core 2.2 Authorization With Requirement
+ASP.NET Core 2.2 Authorization Policies With Requirement and Handler